 In 2015, the City took advantage of this declining debt schedule and sold \$50.5 million of bonds for new projects, including demolitions, street and sidewalk repairs, school improvements, and city facility construction and improvements.
-The next sale occurred in February 2017, when the City issued \$44.3 million in debt for numerous capital improvement projects.
+The next sale occurred in February 2017, when the

+City issued \$44.3 million in debt for numerous capital improvement projects.
 That same year, in March 2017, the City sold bonds for Union Station.
 In March 2019, the City sold \$27.9 million in bonds for additional capital projects, including the Springfield Culinary and Nutrition Center, the East Forest Park Library, \$2.5 million in new roads and sidewalks, and multiple MSBA school construction and repair projects.
 In November 2020, the City sold bonds for \$39.5 million.
 The bulk of the issuance, \$31.6 million, was for ongoing costs related to the replacement of Brightwood and Lincoln elementary schools, another \$4 million was issued for the remediation and renovation of Court Square, and the remaining \$3.9 million was issued for MSBA projects for Sci-Tech, Milton Bradley and South End Middle schools.
 In March 2022, The City sold \$47.2 million in bonds for DeBerry Swan School, including DeBerry Park and MCDI Demo, \$1.1 million for the Forestry Operations Center, \$3.1 million in new roads and sidewalks, \$1 million for Watershops Dam and \$10.1 million for Citywide and Police Department vehicles.

-Generally abiding by a practice to sell long-term debt every two years, depending on interest rates, the City plans on issuing more debt in March 2024.
-This issuance is expected to top \$60 million, and will include costs related to SS4A safety improvements to corridors and intersections, window replacement projects at Balliet and Glickman Elementary Schools, boiler replacement project at Central High School, \$1 million dollars for the purchase of vehicles and equipment for City needs in the public safety sector, \$30 million various municipal projects, \$1.5 million for improvements to Main and Court Streets, and \$3.4 million to implement the new CAD system for Emergency Communications.
+The City will be issuing debt in FY24.
+The City's current authorized, unissued debt on capital projects totals \$71.6 million, and will include costs related to SS4A safety improvements to corridors and intersections, Rebecca Johnson and Milton Bradley Schools, \$1 million dollars for the purchase of vehicles and equipment for City needs in the public safety sector, \$40 million various municipal projects, \$1.5 million for improvements to Main and Court Streets, grant matches for Neal and Gurdon Bill Park, funding for two new fire apparatus and \$3.4 million to implement the new CAD system for Emergency Communications.
 By strategically selling debt this way, the City will continue to have a declining debt schedule and keep payments between fiscal years consistent.
 The City's goal is to maintain a similar level of payments each year to ensure large debt service payments are not unfairly shifted to residents in the future.